Articles

 Small hospice libraries (30-100 books) where simplicity matters most and volunteers need something they can learn immediately.

 TinyCat is library software designed specifically for tiny libraries.
-It's been around since 2016, and hundreds of volunteer-run organisations use it.
+It has been around since 2016, and hundreds of volunteer-run organisations use it.

 • What it costs